Comana Monastery

 Comana Monastery (Mănăstirea Comana) is a Romanian Orthodox monastery in Comana, Giurgiu County, Romania.

-In 1461, the original Comana Monastery was founded and built by Vlad Țepeș (Vlad the Impaler) as a monastery-fortress.

-Having fallen into disrepair, the original monastery was completely demolished and rebuilt in 1589 by Radu Șerban, future prince of Wallachia, Romania.
+The original Comana Monastery was founded in 1461.
+It was built by Vlad Țepeș (Vlad the Impaler) as a monastery-fortress.
+Having fallen into disrepair, the original monastery was completely demolished and rebuilt in 1589 by Radu Șerban, future prince of Wallachia.
 Measuring 61 × 56 m, the new monastery was fortified with defensive walls and five towers.
 It was restored between 1699 and 1703 by Șerban Cantacuzino and again during the 18th and 19th centuries.